bisdn/bisdn.github.io/network_configuration/vlan_bridging.md

 ## Introduction

+In Linux systems, a bridge acts like a virtual switch that interconnects different network interfaces in the same host.
+Linux bridging supports VLAN filtering, which allows the configuration of different VLANs on the bridge configured ports.

-The vlan_filtering 1 flag sets the VLAN-aware bridge mode.
-The traditional bridging mode in Linux, created without the vlan_filtering flag, accepts only one VLAN per bridge and the ports attached must have VLAN-subinterfaces configured.
-For a large number of VLANS, this poses an issue with scalability, which is the motivation for the usage of VLAN-aware bridges, where each bridge port will be configured with a list of allowed VLANS.
+The traditional bridging mode in Linux, created without VLAN filtering, accepts only one VLAN per bridge and the ports attached must have VLAN-subinterfaces configured.
+For a large number of VLANS, this poses an issue with scalability, which is the motivation for the usage of VLAN-aware bridges.

 **WARNING**: baseboxd supports only the VLAN-Aware bridge mode.
 Creating traditional bridges will result in undefined behavior.
 {: .label .label-red }

 Only a single bridge is supported inside Basebox and due to the nature of VLAN-Aware bridges only one is necessary.
+The following subsections contain instructions for configuring bridges using [iproute2](#iproute2) and [systemd-networkd](#systemd-networkd).

 ## iproute2

-Bridge creation is done with the following command.
+Bridge creation is done with the following command:

 ```
 BRIDGE=${BRIDGE:-swbridge}